 So here’s what I recommend:

 Create a schedule.
 It can be an ideal schedule and even a detailed schedule for today.
 I have an ideal schedule but I also create a schedule for each day to help me see exactly what I can get done.
-I use the Panda Weekly Planner for this that is informed by Skedpal.
+I use The Organized Homeschool Life Planner to create my schedule.
 But then I put the schedule away.
 I give myself permission to go off schedule without guilt.
 If I’m supposed to be teaching history and get caught up chatting with a friend instead, I don’t feel guilty.
 I don’t rewrite the schedule.
 If I’m not sure what I had planned to do when I’m done chatting, I’ll refer to the schedule again.
 But only if I want to.
 The more guilt I feel, the fewer important things I will do and the more I’ll resist the schedule.

 Jesus said the Sabbath was made for man and not man for the Sabbath.
 I think the same is true of the schedule.
 We make the schedule for ourselves.
 If it isn’t serving us right now, it is okay to override it.
 I prefer to teach my kids at the same time each day.
 But I might end up chatting with a friend instead.
 If I find that I’m spending more time with friends than I allotted on a consistent basis, I’ll need to reevaluate.
 Even with a great schedule, I’ll never be perfect in how I spend my time.
 But I can feel good about it and I do.
 I believe that if you follow these steps, you can be successful with your schedule, too.